Positivity certificates for linear recurrences: Conclusion and Future Works

-Informally speaking, this work consists in providing certificates for a large class of P-finite sequences, whose positivity follows `in an easy way' from its asymptotic behaviour.
-These certificates can be viewed as a finite set of linear inequalities satisfied by the shifted sequences $(u_{n+k})_{n\in\mathbb N}$, whose simultaneous proof by induction implies the positivity of~$(u_n)_{n\in\mathbb N}$ and reduces to checking the positivity of a finite number of univariate polynomials.
+Informally speaking, this work shows that positivity certificates can be computed for a large class of P-finite sequences, whose positivity follows `in an easy way' from their asymptotic behaviour.
+These certificates can be viewed as a finite set of linear inequalities satisfied by $u_n,u_ {n+1},\dots,u_{n+d}$, whose simultaneous proof by induction implies the positivity of~$(u_n)_{n\in\mathbb N}$ and reduces to checking the positivity of a finite number of univariate polynomials.

+We wrote a prototype implementation in Maple.
+In the current implementation, the choice of the matrix~$T$ is performed following the proof of \cref{lemma:Friedland}.
+This is far from optimal.
+The more difficult examples of this article use a matrix~$T$ obtained using several heuristics that have not been implemented yet.
+In practice, the choice of~$T$ has a strong impact on the value of the number~$N$ of terms that have to be tested positive.
+In the first example of \cref{subsec:example}, which has order~4, the matrix~$T$ we give leads to~$m=1$ and~$N=3$, so that checking the certificate is easy.
+By contrast, currently our implementation gives~$m=5$ but, more importantly, the large value $N=2420861$ which prevents checking the certificate in a reasonable time.

 The constraint that the matrix~$A$ in \cref{theorem:main} has a unique dominant eigenvalue that is simple is a limitation of our approach.
-For instance, the sequence proved positive by Melczer and Mezzarobba~\cite{MelczerMezzarobba2022} has a dominant eigenvalue that is double and thus inaccessible by the approach presented here.
-Work is in progress to extend our approach to situations of this type and to improve the choice of change of basis~$T$, that has a strong impact on the value of the number~$N$ of terms that has to be tested positive.
+For instance, the sequence proved positive by Melczer and Mezzarobba~ \cite{MelczerMezzarobba2022} by a purely analytic method has a dominant eigenvalue that is double and thus inaccessible by the approach presented here.
+There are cases where our approach seems to extend to a unique dominant eigenvalue that is not simple.
+Also, the analytic approach cannot cope with parameters while our method seems to extend to this situation, at least in simple cases.
+We plan to explore this further.